Malcolm A. Campbell Herman Brown Professor of Biology

 To expand the potential of programmed evolution, our current students are busy inventing a new method we call CellEX as an in vivo method to identify new aptamer sequences and riboswitches that can bind to novel ligands.
 This project will expand the capacity of investigators to use programmed evolution to optimize the production of their favorite metabolite for real-world applications.
 For our proof-of-concept project, students are exploring the eight-membered xanthine family of molecules.

-- BIO 113 Integrated Concepts in Biology (and lab)
+- BIO 113 Integrating Concepts in Biology (with lab)

 What is the most effective way for students to learn in STEM fields?
 Malcolm Campbell, who co-authored a recent e-textbook that has received high praise from educators and scientists, says students who learn through active engagement in the classroom will be the most successful at retaining the information.